Senior Living History: 1960 – 1969

 Intermediate Care Facilities create a catch-all for non-compliant homes.

-The 1967 amendments also created a new category of nursing home, called Intermediate Care Facilities (ICF) for facilities which cared for residents that did not need 24-hour-a-day nursing services, but who needed custodial care.
+The 1967 amendments also created a new category of nursing home, called Intermediate Care Facilities (ICF) for facilities that cared for residents that did not need 24-hour-a-day nursing services, but who needed custodial care.
 The definition of an ICF was not clear, and states began using it as a catch-all for any nursing home unable to meet other standards, in order to get a federal match on their expenditures.
 HEW tried to create standards, but finally withdrew their proposed ICF regulations when the states protested, and the ICF category remained in limbo until 1971, when ICF standards were finally agreed on and included in Medicaid.

 Hundreds of nursing homes close, but quality remains a concern.

-In 1966, the Joint Commission on Health Care Organizations (JCAHO), an organization long known for accrediting hospitals, created their first accreditation program for nursing homes.The Moss Committee was back in business.
+In 1966, the Joint Commission on Health Care Organizations (JCAHO), an organization long known for accrediting hospitals, created its first accreditation program for nursing homes.The Moss Committee was back in business.
 They held 30 hearings from 1969 to 1970 on nursing home issues, and accumulated thousands of pages of testimony.

 As standards were increased and Medicare funding was cut, older homes continued to close.
 A report by the National Center for Health Statistics determined that 1,445 facilities closed just between 1969 and 1971.